davestemerdink/fuel-plugin-scaleio/README.md

 ## Recommendations

-1. Use configuration with 3 controllers
+1. Use configuration with 3 controllers or 5 controllers.
+    Although 1 controller mode is supported is suitable for testing purposees only.
 2. Assign Cinder role for all controllers with allocating minimal diskspace for this role.
     Some space is needed because of FUEL6.1/7.0 framework limitation (this space will not used).
     Rest of the space keep for images.
 3. Use nodes with similar HW configuration within one group of roles.
 4. Deploy SDS coponents only on compute nodes.
     Deploymen SDS-es on controllers is supported but it is more suitable for testing than for production environment.
-5. On compute nodes keep minimal space for virtual storage.
+5. On compute nodes keep minimal space for virtual storage on the first disk, rest disks use for ScaleIO.
-    It is needed because of FUEL6.1/7.0 framework limitations.
+    Some space is needed because of FUEL6.1/7.0 framework limitations.
     Other disks should be unallocated and can be used for ScaleIO.
+6. In case of extending cluster with new compute nodes not to forget to run update_hosts tasks on controller nodes via FUEL cli.

 ## Limitations

-1. Plugin is currently only compatible with Mirantis 6.1 and 7.0.
+1. Plugin is only compatible with Mirantis 6.1 and 7.0.
 2. Plugin supports the only Ubuntu environment.
 3. The only hyper converged environment is supported - there is no separate ScaleIO Storage nodes.
 4. Multi storage backend is not supported.
 5. It is not possible to use different backends for persistend and ephemeral volumes.
-6. Disks for SDS-es should be unallocated, they will be cleaned up.
+6. Disks for SDS-es should be unallocated before deployment via FUEL UI or cli.
 7. MDMs and Gateways are deployed together and only onto controller nodes.
-8. There is no ability to separate data network traffic from replication traffic.
+8. There is no ability to split data network traffic from replication traffic.
 9. There is no fault sets support.
 10. Adding and removing node(s) to/from the OpenStack cluster won't re-configure the ScaleIO.
      This is a limitation of the Fuel Plugin Framework which doesn't trigger task when those actions are performed.
-     Automatically only SDC compupents are registered in ScaleIO.
+     One exception here is new SDC compupents are registered in ScaleIO automatically.
-     For adding nodes it is needed to run the task 'update_hosts' on controllers via FUEL cli.
+     Registering other components is possible either vi running the task 'update_hosts' on controllers via FUEL cli or via adding component into ScaleIO cluster vi ScaleIO cli (scli) that available on controller nodes.
      For removal nodes it is needed to remove nodes from ScaleIO vi ScaleIO cli (scli).

 # Installation Guide